hassanhisham/Nashville-Real-Estate-SQL-Pwer-BI-/README.md

 Data Cleansing & Transformation (SQL):

 To create the necessary data model for doing analysis and fulfilling the business needs defined in the user stories the following tables were extracted using SQL.
-One data source (sales budgets) were provided in Excel format and were connected in the data model in a later step of the process.

 Real Estate Dashboard: